 Looking for little-known gems around Hilton Head Island?
 Pop over to Burkes Beach.
-Nestled alongside Chaplin Park on Burkes Beach Road, Burkes Beach is best reached down by its bike path.
+Nestled alongside Chaplin Park on Burkes Beach Road, Burkes Beach is best reached by its bike path.

-To access this sandy beach, put your walking shoes on or hop on your bike and head down the pathway.
+To access this sandy beach, put on your walking shoes or hop on your bike and head down the pathway.
 For some active fun, neighboring Chaplin Park is full of open fields, tennis courts, and spots to keep families entertained.

 If you’re traveling with a furry companion, the dog park here is great, too.
-It’s fenced in and ideal for dogs who like socializing.
+It’s fenced-in and ideal for dogs who like socializing.

 Looking to add a dash of the historical to your Hilton Head itinerary?
 The Stoney-Baynard Plantation is one of the top Hilton Head attractions for history buffs.

-Head down to Plantation Drive and you’ll find a storied and illustrious past waiting to be discovered.
+Head down to Plantation Drive, and you’ll find a storied and illustrious past waiting to be discovered.
 Here, you can trace the property through its history, from its past as a plantation house & slave house to a Union Headquarters during the Civil War.

 Lovers of ruins should take their cameras when they visit Stoney-Baynard Plantation.
 Get ready to capture how nature is taking over the historic zone.